-There are four basic ways to earth yourself to benefit from it
+There are five basic ways to earth yourself to benefit from it

 Surfaces that allow for good grounding include sand, grass, bare dirt, untreated concrete, brick and ceramic tiles.
+The best results you get when the earth or surface is wet for the best conductivity.
 Leather-soled shoes also allow you to ground while walking, whereas rubber-soled shoes disconnect you from the earth and block beneficial electron transfer.